-The Company employs approximately 430 full-time persons worldwide.
-None of the U.S., European or Chinese employees is represented by labor unions.
+The Company employs approximately 390 full-time persons worldwide.
+None of the U.S. or Chinese employees are represented by labor unions.

 OTHER ASPECTS

 The Company's business is not seasonal although it expects to experience some fluctuation in revenues during the second fiscal quarter as a result of summer holiday periods.
 No unusual working capital requirements exist.